Department of Theatre

 THE 130 Musical Theatre Workshop I

 A course designed to give students practical application of theatre practices in the fields of acting, design, scene construction, costuming, properties, lighting, management, and directing.
 A laboratory course.
 Prerequisite: restricted to Musical Performance majors with an emphasis in musical theatre.
-The course may be repeated for credit.
+The course may be repeated once for credit.
 Cr.
 0.5.

 THE 131 Musical Theatre Workshop II

 A continuation of THE 130.
 Prerequisite: THE 130, restricted to Musical Performance majors with an emphasis in musical theatre.
-The course may be repeated for credit.
+The course may be repeated once for credit.
 Cr.
 0.5.

 THE 132 Musical Theatre Workshop III

 A continuation of THE 131.
 Prerequisite: THE 131, restricted to Musical Performance majors with an emphasis in musical theatre.
-The course may be repeated for credit.
+The course may be repeated once for credit.
 Cr.
 0.5.

 THE 133 Musical Theatre Workshop IV

 A continuation of THE 132.
 Prerequisite: THE 132, restricted to Musical Performance majors with an emphasis in musical theatre.
-The course may be repeated for credit.
+The course may be repeated once for credit.
 Cr.
 0.5.

 THE 139 Theatrical Make-up